alstat/alstat/README.md

 # Hi there 👋

 <p>My name is AL from the Philippines.
 A trained Statistician working as a Data Scientist.
 Apart from coding, I enjoy reading humanities books on history, religions and philosophy.
-Lastly, I love swimming.
+Lastly, I love swimming 🏊.
 </p>
 <br/>
 <table>